Published on October 2nd, 2014 | by Ruben1

 Osborne also produces Portuguese port wines, Spanish local wines (D.O.
 Rioja and D.O.
 Ribero del Duero, among others), brandy (Veterano, Magno, Carlos I, Conde de Osborne…) and all kinds of other drinks (Seagram’s gin, Santa Teresa rum, Ponche, Markham tonic, Monster and Toro XL energy drinks).
 They also produce the TORO olive oil and own the excellent brands of Ibérico hams Cinco Jotas and Sanchez Romero Carvajal, as well as a restaurant chain.
-It’s a big brand and sherry only plays a minor role at some point, although this is now changing.
+It’s a big brand and sherry seemed to play a minor role at some point, although this is now changing.

 Bodega del Tiro